FrakOverflow/zmk-config-lily58/README.md

 - Custom keymap for efficient coding

 ## TO DO
-- Fix right EC11, firmware does not support this currently (see branch right-side-EC11)
+- Fix right EC11, stock firmware does not support this, currently only push button works on right (see branch right-side-EC11)
 - Can the EC11s be context dependant?
 (I want to change brush size in an editor, but scroll in a browser, etc)

 ## Resources